Our Laboratory Schools

 Robert L. Ford Elementary and Middle School in Lynn is a preK-8, culturally diverse, urban community school based on the "full-service" school model, a model that provides families with the social and health services they need to support their children's education.
 It offers before- and after-school day care services, Saturday and summer programs, psychological services, and evening classes for parents in ESL, GED high school equivalency and citizenship.
 Ford partners with Salem State to aid underserved children and their families through the Partnership for the Education Village, and was recently named a NASA Explorer School.
 Ford offers Salem State students and faculty many opportunities for fieldwork, research and project participation.
 The FASST (Ford and Salem State Together) Program is an on-campus after-school program that engages candidates and other Salem State students as leaders in enrichment activities in the arts, technology and health and wellness.
 Each semester, 60 Ford children in grades 3 through 8 come to campus to take mini-courses in nutrition, computers, art, and wellness.
 The project director is the associate dean of education.
 Faculty advisors for FASST come from the departments of education, computer science, art, and sport and movement science.
 The School of Education provides teaching materials, the School of Graduate Studies provides a graduate assistant for the program, the dean of the Schools of Human Services contributes bus transportation, and the Ford School provides a liaison teacher and color-coded T-shirts (important to keep the children organized, and not lost.)

 The Saltonstall School, just a few blocks from campus, is a year-round, multi-age grade K-8 school.
 Affiliated with Harvard's Project Zero, it offers a multiple-intelligences approach to instruction where learning activities incorporate the linguistic, mathematical, musical, kinesthetic, and social talents of all children.
 The curriculum covers all subject areas, with special emphasis on science and technology.
-Salem State Department of Education faculty helped develop the Saltonstall School as part of a two-year planning group that included all stakeholders.
+Salem State School of Education faculty helped develop the Saltonstall School as part of a two-year planning group that included all stakeholders.